Are you thinking of sharing your story in the media? Here’s what you need to know

 If you are not offered an opportunity for a read-back, just ask the reporter about it at the end of the interview.

-Note: Journalists are not allowed to send you the full written article to read before publication, for legal and copyright reasons.
+Note: Journalists cannot send you the full written article to read before publication, for legal and copyright reasons.

 • Once the journalist has submitted their finished article, it will be edited.
 Sometimes very few changes are made, sometimes the article is significantly rewritten several times by different editors – this usually depends on the publication.